 All data collected will be held anonymously and securely, according to GDPR regulations.
 Please note your email address will only be used for the prize draw – contact details will not be used to identify survey responses.

-Look out for an announcement and further details when the survey launches later this month.
+Look out for an announcement and further details when the survey launches.

 Please contact Sustainability Services if you require copies of the survey in alternative formats – e.g. for staff without access to a computer.